pavel-mironchik/fastai/README.md

 #### 1.1 Gemini CLI commands

-Copy everything from `.fastai/gemini/` into your local Gemini commands folder so they show up as `/fastai-create-brief`, `/fastai-create-plan`, `/fastai-preview-plan`, and `/fastai-execute-plan`.
+Copy everything from `.fastai/gemini/` into your local Gemini commands folder so they show up as `/fastai-create-brief`, the optional bonus `/fastai-create-brief-lazy`, `/fastai-create-plan`, `/fastai-preview-plan`, and `/fastai-execute-plan`.

 ```bash
 mkdir -p ~/.gemini/commands/fastai